enrip19/LoRa-Power-Consumption-Simulator/README.md

-If no parameter is set, it will catch default params:
+If no value is set, it will catch default params:
 >
 > startup = True
 >